HEALTH

 In this article, we’ll explore the relationship between dementia and exercise.
 Discover how regular physical activity can help boost cognitive health, improve brain function, and potentially delay the onset of dementia.

 Physical and psychological exercise helps the brain’s cognitive capacity.
-It is the capacity to endure neurological impairment brought on by ageing and other circumstances without shutting down or losing memory.
+It is the capacity to endure neurological impairment brought on by aging and other circumstances without shutting down or losing memory.

 In this article, we’ll explore how exercising can help boost your cognitive health and defeat dementia.